The name Tauranga means safe anchor or resting place. Te Awanui, meaning 'big tributary', is the original name of the harbour.

 History of Maori and European settlement

-Tangata Whenua / Maori links with Council
+Tangata Whenua / Council Groups

 The Tauranga Moana Tangata Whenua Collective is an autonomous body made up of representatives from each of the hapu and iwi in the Tauranga City Council area.